About Alexa for Apps

 AppLinkobject in the request payload.
-This field is present, indicating that the device supports the Alexa for Apps mobile experience and can directly launch your app or website on the customer's phone.
+This field is present, indicating that the device supports the Alexa for Apps mobile experience and can directly launch your app or website on the user's phone.

 https://www.cityguide.com/search?search_terms=coffee.
 For details about the connection request, see Alexa for Apps Skill Connection Request Reference.

 - The Alexa for Apps provider skill passes the deep-link request to the Alexa app.